dieswaytoofast/app_cache/README.md

 ```
 Credits
 =======
-This started as a variant of the mnesia accessors at [mlapi](https://github.com/jcomellas/mlapi)
+This started as a variant of the mnesia accessors at [mlapi](https://github.com/jcomellas/mlapi) by [jcomellas](https://github.com/jcomellas/)

 Much additional munging performed as part of [Spawnfest 2012](http://spawnfest.com/)